Forex Trading Signals

 How to use forex signals for beginners?

-For beginners: 1) Start with HIGH confidence signals only.
+For beginners: 1) Start with HIGH confidence signals only (score 70+).
 2) Set your entry at the Entry price.
 3) Always set a Stop Loss to limit risk.
 4) Use TP1 for conservative profits or TP2 for full target.
 5) Never risk more than 1-2% of your account per trade.
 6) Practice on a demo account first.